Eggless Blueberry Babka Coffee Cake

 Step 3

-Add the flour, remaining ¼ cup cane sugar, sea salt, and Chinese five spice to the mixing bowl in that order.
+Add the dry ingredients: flour, remaining ¼ cup cane sugar, sea salt, and Chinese five spice to the mixing bowl in that order.
 Add the milk mixture and knead on speed 2 to 4 for 5 minutes.

 Place the dough in a greased bowl and cover the bowl with a kitchen towel and let rise for 2 to 3 hours, until doubled in size.